 [RAN3 answer to Question3]:

-RAN3 would like SA2 to first define the available data rate, and clarify the extra benefits, usage than the existing mechanism (e.g. AQP).
-Is it, for example, only below the GFBR, or between GFBR and MFBR, or even above MBFR, etc.
+RAN3 would like SA2 to first define the meaning of “available data rate”, and clarify the extra benefits, usage than the existing mechanism (e.g. AQP).
+Is it, for example, only below the GFBR, or between GFBR and MFBR, or even above MBFR; should it be periodic reporting, on demand reporting, threholds defined, etc.

-Moreover, RAN3 is sincerely looking forward to SA2 providing precise and detailed descriptions of requirements and questions in the upcoming LS.
+Considering the little information provided by SA2, RAN3 is not able to provide any feedback.
+Therefore, RAN3 is sincerely looking forward to SA2 providing precise and definition of the “available data rate” with detailed descriptions of requirements and use cases in their next reply LS.

 2 Actions